yiisoft/yii2-debug/README.md

     'modules' => [
         'debug' => [
             'class' => 'yii\debug\Module',
-            // uncomment the following to add your IP if you are not connecting from localhost.
+            // uncomment and adjust the following to add your IP if you are not connecting from localhost.
             //'allowedIPs' => ['127.0.0.1', '::1'],
         ],
         // ...